-If any of our campers believes that s/he has been subjected to child abuse and neglect by staff or another camper, the camper has the right to file a complaint with our organization.
+If a camper believes that s/he has been subjected to child abuse and neglect by staff or another camper, the camper has the right to file a complaint with our organization.
 This may be done in writing or orally.